EdwardLiuyc/StaticMapping/README.md

 # How to use?
 ## step0 Read wiki
 > There are very essential explanations in [wiki](https://github.com/EdwardLiuyc/StaticMapping/wiki) page.
 Read them first.
+> For Now, mapping with gps or odom would not be a good choice since that I have not run enough test on them.

 ## step1 run the mapping process
 ```bash